 The Neogene (i.e. Miocene and Pliocene) was a period of sediment starvation.
 The depocentre shifted northwards into the main North Sea Basin (Balson, 1989; Cameron et al., 1989).
-From the end of the Miocene onwards, a complex fan delta system developed.
-This gradually evolved into an alluvial plain prograding from the east, from a large Baltic River System (Overeem, 2002).
+From the end of the Miocene onwards, a complex fan delta system developed, which gradually evolved into an alluvial plain prograding from the east, from a large Baltic River System (Overeem, 2002).

 In Quaternary times, the area of the Borssele WFZ was subject to global sea level fluctuations due to Pleistocene glaciations (Laban, 1995) and partially by glacio-isostacy.
-This resulted in deep erosion features referred to as scour hollows (Liu et al., 1993).
-The Holocene led to flooding of the continental shelf.
-It has remained essentially sediment starved (Jacobs and De Batist, 1996).
+This resulted in shallow marine to fluvial deposition during the interglacial periods and extended erosion during the glacial periods.
+The relatively deep erosion features at the base of the Quaternary (i.e. Unit B) are referred to as scour hollows (Liu et al., 1993).
+The Holocene sea level rise led to flooding of the continental shelf, which has remained essentially sediment starved (Jacobs and De Batist, 1996).
 Holocene deposits occur mainly in the form of sand banks (Liu et al., 1993).